 BlackBox Theatre Company was set up in 2016 by award winning writer and director, Chris Hawley, and is fast gaining the reputation of being one of the south’s leading professional touring companies.
 Our aim is to bring exciting, innovative and, most importantly, entertaining and accessible theatre to smaller venues and rural communities throughout Hampshire and surrounding counties and to tap into the abundance of local talent, both for our casts and crew.

 2020 saw us all in Lockdown and with theatres closed BlackBox raised funds to record two of it’s productions as radio plays: The 39 Steps: A Radio Drama and Bully Beef & Whizzbangs Radio Play.
-A new departure for us but one that was warmly recieved by critics when they were put into the inaugral Living Record Festival at the beginning of 2021.
+A new departure for us but one that was warmly received by critics when they were put into the inaugural Living Record Festival at the beginning of 2021, both receiving critical acclaim.

 We perform primarily in village halls, churches, schools and colleges, arts centres and museums but perhaps the strangest place we’ve played, so far, is on the old Cross Channel Hovercraft at The Hovercraft Museum in Lee on the Solent.
 (There can’t be many actors who can boast that they’ve performed on a hovercraft!)
 That and many of our other venues have become a regular fixture on our tour schedule and we’re thrilled that audiences are growing and keep coming back to see us.

 Another part of our work includes going into schools, colleges and universities where we not only perform our shows but also run workshops and Q&A sessions with pupils, encouraging students to take more of an interest in the performing arts and hopefully igniting a love of the theatre in one or two.
 In 2018, Winchester University were kind enough to host our rehearsals and a show and in 2019, as a continuation of our connection with them, we employed one of their recent alumni in her first professional acting job and hope to employ more newly graduated performing arts students in the future.